Importing GeoIP2 and GeoLite2 databases to MySQL

 First we create a table to hold the network information contained in

-the appropriate database, and adapt the table to meet
+schema for the appropriate database, and adapt the

 network field of the database uses CIDR notation.
 Unfortunately MySQL